-Deborah Manning is our founder and CEO, bringing the food rescue concept to life in Dunedin in 2012 with FoodShare and now KiwiHarvest in Auckland.
-A qualified Lawyer and Physiotherapist Deborah has worked in the public health system, various law firms and as an invited lecturer at the University of Otago.
+Deborah Manning is our Founder and CEO, bringing the food rescue concept to life in Dunedin in 2012 and Auckland in 2015.
+A qualified lawyer and physiotherapist, Deborah has worked in the public health system, various law firms and is an invited lecturer at the University of Otago.

 Terry brings a big community heart calm and willingness to everything he does.
 His mechanical, forklifting and warehouse management skills are also put to good use handling our frequent bulk deliveries and looking after our little green fleet.

 Seti knows the food industry inside out from her years of experience working as a chef.
 She is now putting her experience and skills to good use for KiwiHarvest delivering good produce out to recipient agencies and helping them to work out what to do with it all!